-Component exper m Septembe to Sep nge in interest ise for the three onths ended r 30, 2011 compared tember 30, 2010 i thousands) Increases to interest expense due to: New mortgage/properties placed in-service financings \$ 14,477 Issuance of \$850 million in aggregate principal of 4.125% senior notes due 2021 on November 18, 2010 8,889 Interest on our Unsecured Line of Credit 1,076 Principal amortization of continuing debt and other (excluding senior notes) 247 Total increases to interest expense \$ 24,689 Decreases to interest expense due to: Redemption of \$700 million in aggregate principal of 6.25% senior notes due 2013 \$ (11,003) Repayment of mortgage financings (10,908) Increase in capitalized interest costs (3,703) Repurchases of \$236.3 million in aggregate principal of 2.875% exchangeable senior notes due 2037 (401) Total decreases to interest expense \$ (26,015) Total change in interest expense \$ (1,326)
+Component Septe expense for the three months ended ember 30, 2011 compared to September 30, 2010 (in thousands) Increases to interest expense due to: New mortgage/properties placed in-service financings \$ 14,477 Issuance of \$850 million in aggregate principal of 4.125% senior notes due 2021 on November 18, 2010 8,889 Interest on our Operating Partnership's Unsecured Line of Credit 1,076 Principal amortization of continuing debt and other (excluding senior notes) 247 Total increases to interest expense \$ 24,689 Decreases to interest expense due to: Redemption of \$700 million in aggregate principal of 6.25% senior notes due 2013 \$ (11,003) Repayment of mortgage financings (10,908) Increase in capitalized interest costs (3,703) Repurchases of \$236.3 million in aggregate principal of 2.875% exchangeable senior notes due 2037 (401) Total decreases to interest expense \$ (26,015) Total change in interest expense \$ (1,326)

 The following properties are included in the repayment of mortgage financings line item: 202, 206 & 214 Carnegie Center, South of Market, Democracy Tower, 10 and 20 Burlington Mall Road, 91 Hartwell Avenue, 1330 Connecticut Avenue, Wisconsin Place Office and 601 Lexington Avenue.
 The following properties are included in the new mortgages/properties placed in-service financings line item: John Hancock Tower, Bay Colony Corporate Center, 510 Madison Avenue, Atlantic Wharf and 601 Lexington Avenue.
 As properties are placed in-service, we cease capitalizing interest and interest is then expensed.
-Included within the interest on our Unsecured Line of Credit line item is the interest expense associated with our borrowing that had been secured by 601 Lexington Avenue.
+Included within the interest on our Operating Partnership's Unsecured Line of Credit line item is the interest expense that had been associated with our borrowing secured by 601 Lexington Avenue.